-Room on the Broom by Julia Donaldson is a witty story about three animals who help a witch and in exchange want a ride on her broom.
+Room on the Broom by Julia Donaldson is a witty story about three animals who help a witch.
+In exchange, they want a ride on her broom.
 But, will they find “Room on the Broom?”
 Your child will love all of the illustrations and rhymes throughout this tale.

 Skeleton Hiccups by Margery Cuyler is a silly story about a skeleton who can’t get rid of his hiccups.
 He tries everything from brushing his teeth to holding his breath.
-Even being scared by his friend, Ghost doesn’t help.
 Find out what Skeleton finally does to get rid of his hiccups.

 There Was An Old Lady Who Swallowed A Bat by Lucille Colandro is a Halloween-themed twist on the classic “There Was An Old Lady Who Swallowed A Fly.”
 In this spooky story, the old lady swallows everything from a ghost to a bat.